Teatro of the Italian Academy, 1161 Amsterdam Avenue

 The Cassatt has been heard on NPR’s Performance Today, Boston’s WGBH, and New York’s WQXR and WNYC.
 They have 30 recordings and were named three times to Alex Ross’ 10 best classical recordings of the year in TheNew Yorker magazine.

 The quartet is named for the celebrated American impressionist painter Mary Cassatt.

-Hailed by the press as “One of the most innovative, even radical classical keyboardists in the U.S.” and described as “Columbia University professor by day, musical sorceress by night,” pianist and harpsichordist Magdalena Baczewska enjoys a multifaceted career as a concert artist, educator, and speaker.
+Hailed by the press as "One of the most innovative, even radical classical keyboardists in the U.S.," pianist and harpsichordist Magdalena Baczewska enjoys a multifaceted career as a concert artist, educator, and speaker.
 Having made her solo debut with the Silesian Philharmonic Orchestra at age 12 in her native Poland, Baczewska performs internationally with the world’s leading orchestras: Philadelphia Orchestra, San Francisco Symphony, China National Symphony, Vancouver Symphony, among others.
-She has been praised for her "magnificent, unique voice that stylistically never falters" (Classical Music Guide), “world-class playing” by the American Record Guide, and hailed as “eloquent and technically flawless” by The Washington Post.
+She has been praised for her "magnificent, unique voice that stylistically never falters" (Classical Music Guide) and her "world-class playing" by the American Record Guide and hailed as "eloquent and technically flawless" by The Washington Post.